staticjinja/staticjinja/README.rst

 staticjinja
 ===========

-staticjinja is a library for easily deploying static sites using the extremely handy [jinja2](http://jinja.pocoo.org/docs/) templating language.
+staticjinja is a library for easily deploying static sites using the jinja2_ templating language.

 Most static site generators are cumbersome to use.
-However, when deploying a static website that could benefit from factored out data or modular html pages (especially convenient when prototyping), a templating engine can be of great help. (jinja2 is an extremely powerful tool in this regard.)
+Nevertheless, when deploying a static website that could benefit from factored out data or modular html pages (especially convenient when prototyping), a templating engine can be invaluable. (jinja2 is an extremely powerful tool in this regard.)

-staticjinja is extremely lightweight and easy-to-use and enables you to focus on just making your site.
+staticjinja is designed to be lightweight, easy-to-use, and highly extensible, enabling you to focus on simply making your site.

 .. code-block:: bash